sathomas/jsDataV.is/src/text/ch2/03-tracking-values.md

 <figcaption>Plotting multiple data sets on a single chart can be confusing for users.</figcaption>
 </figure>

 There are a couple of ways this chart falls short.
 First, many of the series have similar values, forcing some of the chart's lines to cross back and forth over each other.
 That crisscrossing makes it hard for users to follow a single series closely to see detailed trends.
 Second, it's hard for users to compare specific values for all of the regions at a single point in time.
-Most chart libraries, including flot, have options to display values as users mouse over the chart, but that approach only shows one value at a time.
+Most chart libraries, including flot, have options to display values as users mouse over the chart, but that approach shows only one value at a time.
 We'd like to give our users a chance to compare the values of multiple regions.

 In this example we'll use a two-phase approach to solve both of those problems.
 First, we'll change the visualization from a single chart with multiple series to multiple charts, each with a single series.
 That will isolate each region's data, making it easier to see a particular region's trends.
 Then we'll add an advanced mouse tracking feature that spans all of the charts.
-This feature will let users see  individual values in all the charts at once.
+This feature will let users see  individual values in all of the charts at once.

 ### Step 1: Set Aside a &lt;div&gt; Element to Hold the Charts

 Within our document, we need to create a `<div>` element to contain the charts we'll construct.
 This element won't contain the charts directly; rather, we'll be placing other `<div>`s within it, which will each contain a chart.
-It's line 8 of the code below.
-We're also including the required JavaScript libraries here, just like the previous examples.
+It's added in line 8 of the following code.
+We're also including the required JavaScript libraries here, just as in the previous examples.

 ``` {.html .numberLines .line-8}